Forgot Password

 Combines Roll Fast, but Kansas Wheat Struggles

 Nationally, winter wheat conditions have also declined from a year ago, adding to concerns about overall production as harvest expands across the Plains.
-Mark Jekanowski, Chair of the World Agricultural Outlook Board, noted that this year's wheat production is expected to be the lowest since 1970, according to this month's domestic wheat supply-and-demand estimates.
+Chair of the World Agricultural Outlook Board Mark Jekanowski says this year's wheat production is expected to be the lowest since 1970.

 Harvest is off to a strong start, but disappointing yields and stressed crops are leaving many growers with more concerns than celebrations.